kamran858/Day-3-Treasure-island-Project/README.md

 	•	Proper indentation in Python
 	•	Handling user input
 	•	Creating game logic with conditional flow
+## Credits
-This project is part of the 100 Days of Code - Python Pro Bootcamp
+“This project is part of the 100 Days of Code: The Complete Python Pro Bootcamp by Dr. Angela Yu.
+I followed the course material to practice and improve my Python skills.”